xhilgerz/xhilgerz/README.md

 I'm a passionate **Computer Science student at UTSA**, deeply interested in **software engineering**, **AI**, **full-stack web**, and **app development**.
 I love turning creative ideas into real tools — from **Allergy Snatcher**, a dietary-restriction app, to **Threadly**, a clothing manager app.
 <br>
-🕹️ *Coding with neon lights and lo-fi beats since 2020.*

 ---